Some posts contain compensated links. Please read this disclaimer for more info.

 Denominations: Notes: Den10 – Den5000.
 Coins: Den1 – Den50

 Other currencies accepted: If you want to use your Euros in Macedonia, you’re going to struggle in a big way.
-There are very few currencies (if any) that are widely accepted in Macedonia apart from the local currency, and that means you must remember to change your cash either just before you travel or when you arrive in a large change office or bank.
-Also, make sure you have some smaller denominations (not Den5000) if you’re purchasing small items in rural areas or in smaller towns, as you may struggle to get change.
+There are very few currencies (if any) that are widely accepted in Macedonia apart from the local currency, which means you must remember to change your cash either just before you travel or when you arrive in a large change office or bank.
+Also, make sure you have some smaller denominations (not Den5000) if you’re purchasing small items in rural areas or smaller towns, as you may struggle to get change.

 How To Tip In Macedonia